The 5 most common mistakes when buying real estate.

 3. We only require a quote from one bank for cost savings and high credibility

 Don't make the mistake of relying on the "word" of a bank.
 Meet with at least 3 lending institutions and ask for quotes from them.
 Many prospective buyers use the service of credit counselors, which in most cases is free.
-Asking for more offers gives you the opportunity to gain a complete insight towards the banks' lending policies, and a chance to choose the offer that is most beneficial for you.
+Asking for more offers enables you to gain a complete insight towards the banks' lending policies as well as a chance to choose the most advantageous offer for you.
 Additionally, you get a fallback option in case a bank "reneges" on a promise to grant the loan you verbally promised.

 Ask for complete information on loan application fees, interest rates, disbursement method, documents, etc. Banks usually differ markedly in their fee setting policies and in order to be competitive in the market, they often exempt individuals from costs.